 Our general manager, Mike, says this product makes “the ultimate hot chocolate or mocha latte.”
 Of course he is going to say that.
 But what if he’s right and not just saying something a general manager would say?
 You can find out pretty easily, really.
 Just head to the refrigerated section of the grocery store and point your eyeballs toward the giant wall of alternative milks.
 Eventually these gray and brownish cartons will jump out at you.
-Take one home, pour it in your coffee, or foam it up first and then pour it in your coffee.
-Either way, you now have the same dairy-free mocha you’d get from your local barista right there in your kitchen.
+Take one home, pour it in your coffee, or foam it up first and then pour it in your coffee, or give Mike's ultimate hot chocolate thing a shot.
+And voilà!
+You now have the same dairy-free mocha (or hot chocolate) you’d get from your local barista right there in your kitchen.
 We think you’ll find this product has all the creaminess and professional-grade foaming talents of our Barista Edition, and the chocolate is really nice and holds up well in coffee.
 But yeah, see what you think.

 what might be less amazing